Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsection{Conditional Correction}

-In some conditional synthesis scenarios, the synthesized images are controlled by the constrains specified by conditional inputs $\mathbf{c}$ (such as the formulation of inverse problems).
-To ensure the synthesized result to be consistent to the inputs $\mathbf{c}$, conditional correction-based methods perform a correction operator on the intermediate diffuse output $\mathbf{x}_t$ (or $\mathbf{x}_{0|t}$), which directly projects the current diffuse output onto the data manifold satisfying the constrain imposed by given conditional control signal $\mathbf{c}$.
-Subsequently, this corrected latent variable will be pass into next denoising step.
-Fig.~\ref{fig:Conditional Correction} provides an illustration of sampling process with conditional correction for inverse problem.
+In some conditional synthesis scenarios, the synthesized images are controlled by the constraints specified by conditional inputs $\mathbf{c}$ (such as the formulation of inverse problems).
+To ensure the synthesized result to be consistent to the inputs $\mathbf{c}$, conditional correction-based methods perform a correction operator on the intermediate diffused output $\mathbf{x}_t$ (or $\mathbf{x}_{0|t}$), which projects the current diffused output onto the data manifold satisfying the constraint imposed by given conditional control signal $\mathbf{c}$.
+Subsequently, this corrected latent variable will be passed into next denoising step, as shown in Fig.~\ref{fig:Conditional Correction}.

-Currently, conditional correction are widely employed in image inpainting tasks, which involves synthesizing content for the masked region $\mathbf{c}_{m}$ in incomplete reference image $\mathbf{c}_{y}$.
-The constrain in inpainting tasks can be expressed as: $\mathbf{c}_{y}=(1-\mathbf{c}_{m}) \odot \mathbf{x}$.
-Pioneer diffusion work Song et al. \cite{song2021sde} performs inpainting based on conditional correction by replacing the unmask region in denoising output $\mathbf{x}_{0 \mid t}$ with its counterpart in reference image $\mathbf{c}_y$ to ensure the faithfulness to the content in unmasked region.